Carduus crispus: Uses

-Medicinal

 This plant has been found to have anti-tumour properties, the active ingredient is Crispine B, an alkaloid that has cytotoxic properties, meaning that Crispine B is toxic enough to prevent cancer cells from replicating.

 The roots of C. crispus are said to have anodyne properties which are pain-killing properties that lessen the pain an organism is experiencing.

 Invasive species

 Carduus crispus is an introduced species in North America, and a noxious weed in several U.S. states, including West Virginia.